Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 - Keywords that are too broad or too narrow.

-So before automatically upping your ad bids to get better ad performance, also look at some of these targeting factors.
-It could help you avoid having to spend more!
+Before automatically upping your ad bids to get better ad performance, also look at some of these targeting factors.
+It could help you avoid having to spend more.

 Questions & Answers

 Question: I've been away from Amazon ads for a time but always went in via KDP.
 I have just come across Lockscreen ads but have no idea how they work.
 I went through the motions of setting up an SP ad to see what happened and got a dropdown of interests but no way of entering keywords, auto or manual.
 Am I doing something wrong?

 Answer: Glad to see you want to try out the new Lockscreen ads.
 I'm experimenting, too.

 Just to clarify, are you setting up a Lockscreen ad?
 Or a Sponsored Products (SP) ad?
 You mention both in your question.
 The Lockscreen ads will only allow you to select interests.
 Sponsored Products allow selection of keywords under Manual targeting.